abiraahmi/DedooseR/README.md

 DedooseR currently has 8 key functions that allow you to:

-- `clean_data`: standardizes column names, keeps the highest ranked coder per transcript, drops range/weight columns, prefixes code variables with c_, and returns both the cleaned data and a codebook.
+- `clean_data`: standardizes column names, keeps the highest ranked coder per transcript, drops range/weight columns, prefixes code variables with c_, and returns both a cleaned dataset and codebook
-- `recode_themes`: combines selected codes into a single logical column and updates the codebook
+- `recode_themes`: combines selected codes into a single logical column and updates the codebook.
 - `view_excerpts`: create an interactive, filterable datatable to view the excerpts behind each code
 - `wordcloud`: filters excerpts for a selected code, removes common stop words, and renders the result into a beautiful word cloud
-- `create_code_summary` to summarize code counts and the proportion of transcripts/media objects they come from, set a min count or proportion for the summary output and plot counts, proportions or both!
+- `create_code_summary` to summarize code counts and the proportion of transcripts/media objects they come from, set a min count or proportion for the summary output and plot counts and proportions (or both!)
-- `set_saturation`: uses the output of create_code_summary to filter and visualiz codes that meet minimum appearance targets
+- `set_saturation`: uses the output of create_code_summary to filter and visualize codes that meet minimum appearance targets
-- `compare_saturation`: builds on the same summary table to check multiple threshold sets at once - useful when you want a strict bar versus a more liberal bar.
-You can also plot these different bars against each other!
+- `compare_saturation`: builds on the summary table to check multiple threshold sets at once - useful when you want compare a strict bar versus a more liberal bar.
+You can also plot these different bars against each other
 - `cooccurence`: helps you see which codes travel together within the same transcript or media title, building both a matrix and a network plot

 ## Why This Package?